One of the reasons that your skin can become red is because of dry skin.

 Dry skin is characterized by a rough texture that can cause itchy patches or a different color than your normal skin tone in the affected area.

-There are a number of factors that can cause dry skin, such as the ones listed below.
+There are a number of factors that cause skin redness and dryness, such as the ones listed below.

 Types of Dry Skin